alexdanilowicz/PlainPrivacy/README.md

 ### How We Built It:

-We used javascript, python, and the [Google Cloud Natural Language API](https://cloud.google.com/natural-language/).
+We used javascript and python, and a little bit of HTML and CSS.

-The core parts of the Chrome Extension are built in Javascript.
-Python is used for the server and NLP.
+The core parts of the Chrome Extension are naturally built off of Google Chrome Extension features and Javascript.
+Python is used for the server and natural language processing.

 ### The Future and Scaling: